Capitalization of Governmental Words

 a congressional committee

-Rule: Capitalize civil titles only when used with the name following or when used in place of a name.
+Rule: Capitalize civil titles only when used with the name following or when addressing someone directly.

-Rule: If you are working on government documents or you are representing a government agency, then you may capitalize words like City, County, and District.
+Rule: If you are working on government documents or you are representing a government agency, then you may capitalize words like City, County, and District when they stand alone.

 Example: The County will implement the plan approved by the voters last June.